-We must wait to see how this Power Rangers fanfic copyright bout resolves.
-It’ll be interesting to see if Lionsgate Films (who is currently working on a development deal with Saban) bodyslams in the ring.
-The movie studios are in the long war to eradicate online piracy, but is the fanfic line one that entertainment executives don’t want to cross?
+How will this all resolve?
+We have to wait.
+It’ll be interesting to see if Lionsgate Films (who is currently working on a development deal with Saban) bodyslams into the ring.
+The movie studios are in the long war to eradicate online piracy, but is the fanfic line one that entertainment executives want to cross?
 After all, engaged fans keep a whole lot of franchises in the green.

 Kahn said he’ll “keep [the video] there until he gets a cease and desist.”
 So, grab some popcorn, because it is “legal morphing time!”
 Kahn’s Power Rangers satire may have only taken seven days to film, but the resulting fair use battle will probably last a lot longer.